90125: Sleeve design

 The album's logo was designed and created by Garry Mouat at Assorted Images on an Apple IIe computer, and a variant would be used on Yes's next studio album Big Generator.
 Trevor Rabin's 2003 album 90124 uses the same cover design with colour and text variations.

 "I became involved as I'd worked with Trevor Horn when he set up the ZTT record label..."
 Mouat told Classic Rock.
 "At that point the band were called Cinema.
 The original design was similar to the eventual sleeve, but with the elliptical grey Y on its side and without the stick, to make it a C. But when Jon Anderson came back, they reverted to Yes...
 I know some fans think that sleeve was inappropriate, but Yes wanted something completely different to the Roger Dean works, and were interested in using modern design technology, as it fitted the new techniques they were using."

 Release

 90125 was released on 7 November 1983.
-It reached No. 5 in the US and No. 16 in the UK.
+It reached No. 5 in the US, becoming the band's first to do so since their Relayer album nine years prior.
+The album also peaked at No. 16 in the UK.

-Four singles were released from 90125; "Owner of a Lonely Heart" was released a month prior to the album and reached No. 1 on the Billboard Hot 100 for two weeks and the Hot Mainstream Rock Tracks.
-In 1984, "Changes", "Leave It", and "It Can Happen" reached the top ten on the Hot Mainstream Rock Tracks.
+Four singles were released from 90125; "Owner of a Lonely Heart" was released a month prior to the album and reached No. 1 on the Billboard Hot 100 for two weeks.
+In 1984, "Changes", "Leave It", and "It Can Happen" reached the top ten on the Billboard Top Tracks chart.

 In 1985, "Cinema" won a Grammy Award for Best Rock Instrumental Performance and 90125 received a nomination for Best Rock Performance by a Duo or Group with Vocal.